nabangi/AMS/README.md

 # AMS
-Academic management System using Laravel 5.8.
+Academic Management System using Laravel 5.8.

-This is a simple CRUD implementation of an academic management system for tertiary education but can be replicated for lower levels.
+This is a simple `CRUD` implementation of an academic management system for tertiary education but can be replicated for lower levels.

 It comprises of Students and Lecturers as the main actors.

-Students:
+**Students:**

 Login , Check grades, Apply for academic Leave(email), Check academic progress, Register for courses etc.

-Lecturers:
+**Lecturers:**

 Login, View classes assigned, Update attendance, Create and Edit coursework.